P. T. Selbit: Sawing through a woman

 The impact of the illusion was immense and Selbit became a box office hit.
 Jim Steinmeyer attributes the success and influence of the illusion not just to Selbit's inventiveness but also to his timing.
 By 1920 the world was tiring of older styles of magic.
 The changes to the public psyche wrought by the trauma of the First World War together with rapid social and technological change meant that the time was right for a new and shocking style of magic.
 The sawing illusion was pivotal in creating the cliché of the pretty female assistant subjected to torture and mutilation by magicians.
 Before Selbit, male and female assistants had both been used in illusions.

 In Victorian times the bulky nature of female clothes often precluded the use of a female assistant in illusions which required a performer to get into a confined space.
 By 1920, fashions had changed and it became not only acceptable but desirable to have a cast of attractive women displaying shapely limbs.
 Steinmeyer has noted that, "beyond practical concerns, the image of the woman in peril became a specific fashion in entertainment".

 Other magicians rapidly attempted to emulate and improve upon Selbit's trick.
 Within months, American magician Horace Goldin presented a version in which the assistant's head, hands and feet were seen in full view throughout the trick.
 Goldin was aggressive in the use of legal measures to try to prevent anyone from competing with him.
 When Selbit arrived in America to tour with his sawing illusion he found that Goldin had registered many possible titles for the act with the Vaudeville Managers' Protective Agency.
 Selbit was thus forced to bill his act as "The Divided Woman", which had less dramatic impact than the idea of sawing through a woman.
 Selbit tried to sue Goldin for stealing his idea but the action failed when it was ruled that Goldin's illusion was sufficiently different.

 The sawing illusion went through many developments after Selbit and other performers achieved fame and great commercial success for particular variants.
 Goldin later produced sawing illusions that dispensed with a covering box and ultimately used a large buzzsaw.

 Another variant, which owed something to Selbit's original, has been attributed to Alan Wakeling.
 However Selbit retains his place in history as the first to present a sawing trick, and thus as a figure who shaped popular perceptions of stage illusions for decades.

 Revival

-In the 1990s, the renowned English magician Paul Daniels performed an homage to Selbit on his television series Secrets.
+In the 1990s, the renowned English magician Paul Daniels performed a homage to Selbit on his television series Secrets.
 Describing the origins of the trick, Daniels performs the sawing a woman in half illusion in its original form, in the style of Selbit, also including Selbit's development of using panes of glass, giving the effect that the woman also has her head and legs cut off and her body cut in half vertically.